antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 language, differences with Python and implementation details.

-This post focuses primarily on **the problem space**: why Python is fundamentally hard to optimize, what compromises existing solutions require, and where current approaches fall short.
+This post focuses primarily on **the problem space**: why Python is fundamentally hard to optimize, what trade-offs existing solutions require, and where current approaches fall short.
 Subsequent posts in this series will explore the solutions in depth.
 For now, let's start with the essential question: what is SPy?